openfoodfacts/openfoodfacts-ai/nutrition-table-extraction/notebooks/README.md

-#config
+## Config
+- Copy the config_example.yml file into config.yml
+- Update config.yml with the required information:
-- set the path for the dataset in the config.yml fil
+    - **base_path:** path to the dataset
+    - **endpoint:** formRecognizer api endpoint
+    - **apim_key:** API key

+## Dataset

-- ** A script will soon be available to perform data partition as described in the notebook **
+- A script will soon be available to download and perform data partition as described in the notebook

+## TODO
+- Script to download and organize data
+- FormRecongnizer API description in order to get **endpoint** and **apim_key**
+- Develop an end-to-end tool that takes an image and outputs a csv nutrition table